Jake-Fieldhouse/me/README.md

 ## Linting and validation

-Run `npm run lint` to check HTML files using the custom linter.
+Install dependencies once with `npm install` and then run `npm run lint` to check HTML files using the custom linter.
 To validate the markup across all HTML files with [html-validate](https://github.com/html-validate/html-validate), run:

 ```bash
 npm run html-validate
 ```

+Running `npm test` will execute both the custom linter and `html-validate`.

 ## Screenshot